 Mom was dressed in surgery robes and laid on the stretcher, ready to be taken into the ICU.
 She asked me and my brother to stand beside her and kissed us on the forehead.
 I couldn’t fight back my emotions when I saw tears in her eyes.
 She tried to look brave but she was scared.
 And then, the gravity of the situation hit me: what if something went wrong?
 My brother on the other hand behaved more responsibly.
 He asked her not to be scared and made her smile through her tears.
 She started wiping off her tears and gave the most beautiful and affectionate smile there is, a smile that lingers in my thoughts even today.

 Fighting insane odds, she came back as promised.
 The next 48 hours we could only see her twice or thrice a day through a video camera in the ICU.
-She would give a weak smile or nod and it gave us hope that she wouldn’t give up so soon.
+She would give a feeble smile or nod and it gave us hope that she wouldn’t give up so soon.
 She was under observation for a few days and we weren’t let in.
 The surgery left many physical cuts and once we got her home, the cuts started healing slowly.
 But emotionally it was still difficult for all of us.
 Imagine having to live with a bomb in your liver that would go off any moment, without the slightest notice.
 But it was harmless as long as it didn’t decide to explode.
 So we decided that we won’t let her go through chemotherapy or any other painful treatments, which were only palliative anyway.
 This decision wasn’t easy for any of us.

-But she bounced back, yet again.
+She bounced back to her normal self yet again.
 My parents insisted that I give the joining date for my first job as end of June and I agreed.
 While the whole cancer ordeal was torture, it made all of us appreciate life even more and brought us closer as a family.
 We took joy in the most simple things.
 To begin with, the family dinners, evening conversations by the garden and sibling wars were back.
 I took up my first job in June as promised and my brother went back to college.
-Along with all this, my mom also got back into her mom duty mode (get up, you’ll be late!, did you have dinner?) and I was glad I got to hear these rants every single day.
+And more importantly, my mom resumed her serious mom duty mode (‘get up, you’ll be late!’, ‘did you have dinner?’..) and I was glad I got to hear these rants every single day.

 Me and my brother planned a surprise party in August for her birthday.
-Both our parents were shocked to see us home and their reactions were priceless.
+Our parents were shocked to see us home and their reactions were priceless.
 Their smiles are contagious and even now when I watch those videos, I end up laughing.
 We had a lovely family lunch and celebrated with friends in the evening.
 I got as many pictures as I could (it’s nearly impossible to get my mom to pose for a picture, she is not a fan of pictures or posing!), not knowing this would be our last happy family moment.
 ‘Happy birthday to you…’ we sang as she blew out the candles for her last birthday.

 Every day after I came back to Bangalore, I would call and ask if I should come back.
 ‘No’, he would say and laugh at times.
-But after a week, he said ‘If you can get leaves, why don’t you come?
+But after a week, he said ‘If you can get leave, why don’t you come?
 And get Harsha too’.
 This wasn’t good news.
 Me and brother went home.
 She was in the hospital and barely had the energy to talk.
 She was on salines and having minimal food.
 My dad hired a helper to be with her at all times.
 Me, my brother and dad took turns for staying up with her at night and in the mornings.

 Things were slowly hitting the rock-bottom.
 No matter what the doctors did, she wasn’t recovering.
 Her body swelled up with fluids and removing the fluid didn’t help after a point.
 Soon, they put her only on Salines and stopped her food intake.
 It didn’t stop there.
 We were allowed to give her water only a spoon at a time, once every hour.
 She would plead for food and water but we remained heartless.
 How I wish we let her do what she wanted!

-The next night I was with her at the hospital and she had a problem breathing.
+The next night I was with her at the hospital and she had trouble breathing.
 I called the doctor, who told me to call my father asap.
-He then told me and my dad that her condition is very serious and we couldn’t do anything about it.
+The doctor informed us that her condition was very serious and that they couldn’t do anything about it.
 My dad and brother refused to believe him and knew she would still fight this back.
-That night a nurse called me and said ‘Look at all the pain she is going through, why are you putting her through this?
+That night a nurse called me and said ‘Look at all the pain she is going through, why are you letting her go through this?
 Pray that this ends’.
 Two days after this my dad wanted us to go back.
-He said she will be fine soon , and that he will call us if needed.
+He was confident she would be fine soon and told us that he will call us if needed.